AdobeDocs/adobe-creativity-mcp/src/pages/getting-started/index.md

 * Click **Browse connectors**.
 * Search for **Adobe for creativity** and click it.
 * Click **Install** and confirm the connection.
 * Sign in with your Adobe account to unlock higher usage limits, more tools, and work that saves across sessions.
-(You can skip this step and continue as a guest, but with reduced capabilities — see [Access details](../index.md#access-details).)
+(You can skip this step and continue as a guest, but with reduced capabilities)

 ![Connector setup](../assets/connector.png)